 Trump aides defend US coronavirus response

+The United States has had at least 70 confirmed coronavirus cases in all, including 47 patients who were repatriated from virus hotspots in Asia and quarantined for 14 days on their return, according to the Centers for Disease Control and Prevention.
+Pence put the number of cases among repatriated Americans at 46 More than 20 other people have been infected in the United States, including the first case in New York state confirmed on Sunday -- a woman who had travelled to Iran.
+She was described as not being in a serious condition.

-Twenty-three other people have been infected in the United States, a man in Chicago being the latest confirmed US case, according to Azar The spread of the virus through communities would be an ominous development that would almost certainly intensify the epidemic in the United States.
+Genetic analysis suggests the novel coronavirus had probably been spreading undetected for about six weeks in Washington state, The New York Times reported The spread of the virus through communities would be an ominous development that would almost certainly intensify the epidemic in the United States.

 US health authorities have been slow to distribute coronavirus testing kits, however, making the dimensions of the problem uncertain "It's a very fair question, and it's one of the first issues that governors I spoke to raised with me," Pence said when asked on CNN why the US was so far behind other countries in producing testing kits.